Aeonix-OHG/GfxSrc/README.md

 <h2>🎯 Future Plans</h2>

-* Adding support ofr the NPF
+* Adding support of the NPF
 * Multithreading
 * Getting keyboard input direct via the keyboard registers
 * Not using the std